justinprogdev/justinprogdev/README.md

 ### My best projects are private, but would love to collaborate on anything from Dev Tools, to AI/ML.

-- 🤖 I’m currently working on artifical intelligence class projects for my Master's at BU.
+- 😲 I just pushed a natural language chat bot to my artificial intelligence repo, under the natural_language folder.
-- 💬🗣️I just pushed a natural language chat bot to my artificial intelligence repo, under the natural_language folder.🗣️💬
+  🗣️💬The rules are in natural language, and focus on counseling folks in a mid-life career search 🗣️💬

 - 📚 My AI repo has Fuzzy logic with scikit-fuzzy, AI Planning with PDDL and First Order Logic.
   ❎🅾️🅾️ I added ML with Q-Learning, with Tic-Tac-Toe playing bots ⚙️ 🅾️❎🅾️
   🅾️🅾️❎

 - 📫 How to reach me: developmentjustin7@gmail.com
-- ⚡ Fun Fact: I have been reading a lot of Alex Garland lately!📗
+- ⚡ Random Fact: I've been playing Death Loop quite a bit

 <h3 align="left">Connect with me:</h3>
 <p align="left">